awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

    1. In **Edit action**, in **Action name**, enter the name of your action\.
 The **Action provider** list displays provider options by category\.
 Look for the category \(for example, **Deploy**\)\.
 Under the category, choose the provider \(for example, **AWS CodeDeploy**\)\.
 In **Region**, choose the AWS Region where the resource is created or where you plan to create it\.
 The **Region** field designates where the AWS resources are created for this action type and provider type\.
 This field only displays for actions where the action provider is an AWS service\.
 The **Region** field defaults to the same AWS Region as your pipeline\.

-      For more information about the requirements for actions in CodePipeline, including names for input and output artifacts and how they are used, see [Action Structure Requirements in CodePipeline](reference-pipeline-structure.md#action-requirements)\.
-For examples of adding action providers and using the default fields for each provider, see [Create a Pipeline \(Console\)](pipelines-create.md#pipelines-create-console)\.
+      For more information about the requirements for actions in CodePipeline, including names for input and output artifacts and how they are used, see [Action structure requirements in CodePipeline](reference-pipeline-structure.md#action-requirements)\.
+For examples of adding action providers and using the default fields for each provider, see [Create a pipeline \(console\)](pipelines-create.md#pipelines-create-console)\.

       To add CodeBuild as a build action or test action to a stage, see [Use CodePipeline with CodeBuild to Test Code and Run Builds](https://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html) in the *CodeBuild User Guide*\.
 **Note**